When Do You Move Up Or Down A Tee In Golf?

 |275 yards||6,700-6,900 yards|

 |100 yards||2,100-2,300 yards|

 Golf courses typically have around 3-5 different tee boxes available.
-If there are only three tee boxes, the choice of which to play is simple; if you are inexperienced or a high handicap golfer, play the shortest tees, if you are a mid-level handicap golfer you should play the middle tees, and if you are experienced and a low handicap golfer, play the back tees.
-The back tees are known as the championship tees or "the tips" and these are the tees used on the PGA tour.
+If there are only three tee boxes, the choice of which to play is simple.
+If you are inexperienced or a high handicap golfer, play the shortest tees; if you are a mid-level handicap golfer, you should play the middle tees; and if you are experienced and a low handicap golfer, you should play the back tees.
+The back tees are known as the championship tees or “the tips,” which are the tees used on the PGA tour.
 Distances decrease all the way down to the front tees.